 - Check to see if the Will is “self-proved” (N.J.S.A.
 3B:3-4).
 If not, a witness needs to be located to execute a Proof of Witness.

 - List all the assets solely in the decedent’s name in order to determine the number of short certificates that will be requested.

 - List all immediate next of kin with names, addresses and ages, if minors.
 If there are any deceased next-of-kin then their issue must be named.

-The probate of a Will can not occur until the eleventh day from the date of death.
-The procedure may be initiated in the Surrogate’s Court earlier but the issuance of short certificates will not occur until the eleventh day.
-This ten day period allows for the filing of a caveat by an heir at law or beneficiary in a prior last Will.
+The probate of a Will can not occur until the 11th day from the date of death.
+The procedure may be initiated in the Surrogate’s Court earlier but the issuance of short certificates will not occur until the 11th day.
+This 10-day period allows for the filing of a caveat by an heir at law or beneficiary in a prior last Will.